DDS-Lab/disaster-image-processing/README.md

 ### 1. Download data

 Scrape the image files from source websites and save them in a folder.
 For DigitalGLobe sorting the image files into 3 band and 1 band folders is required.

+***The following instructions are for NOAA only:***

+Run `sudo bash downloadTiffs.sh` on Ubuntu to download the image files after installing the provided file.

+All the files combined will be around 60GB; it is recommended to use a hard drive to ensure that you have enough storage.
+If you have not used Ubuntu before on your device, you will need to run `sudo apt-get install wget` on Ubuntu.

+You may need to delete carriage return characters if the files are not being downloaded properly (e.g. the files are downloaded instantly instead of taking around 5-6 minutes).
+To do this, run `sed "s/$(printf '\r')\$//" downloadTiffs.sh > downloadTiffs2.sh && mv downloadTiffs2.sh downloadTiffs.sh` on Ubuntu.

 ### 2. Compress images